avocado-framework/avocado/docs/source/GetStartedGuide.rst

 Using the avocado test runner
 =============================

-The test runner is designed to conveniently run tests on your laptop.
-The tests you can run are:
+The test runner is designed to conveniently run tests on your local machine.
+The types of tests you can run are:

-* Tests written in python, using the avocado API, which we'll call `instrumented`.
+* Tests written in Python, using the avocado API, which we'll call `instrumented`.
 * Any executable in your box, really.
 The criteria for PASS/FAIL is the return code of the executable.
-If it returns 0, the test PASSed, if it returned != 0, it FAILed.
+If it returns 0, the test PASSes, if it returns anything else, it FAILs.
 We'll call those tests `simple tests`.
 There is another type of tests that we'll discuss in the next section.

 Listing tests